remychantenay/slog-otel/README.md

 1. Adding [span and trace IDs](https://opentelemetry.io/docs/concepts/signals/traces/#span-context) to the log record.
 2. Adding context [baggage](https://opentelemetry.io/docs/concepts/signals/baggage/) members to the log record (can be disabled).
-3. Adding log record as [span event](https://opentelemetry.io/docs/concepts/signals/traces/#span-events).
+3. Adding log record as [span event](https://opentelemetry.io/docs/concepts/signals/traces/#span-events) (can be disabled).
-4. Adding log record attributes to the span event.
+4. Adding log record attributes to the span event (can be disabled).
 5. Setting [span status](https://opentelemetry.io/docs/concepts/signals/traces/#span-status) based on slog record level (only if >= slog.LevelError).

 ## Usage